sigp/lighthouse/book/src/graffiti.md

 ### 2. Setting the graffiti in the `validator_definitions.yml`
 Users can set validator specific graffitis in `validator_definitions.yml` with the `graffiti` key.
 This option is recommended for static setups where the graffitis won't change on every new block proposal.

+You can also update the graffiti using the [lighthouse API](api-vc-endpoints.html#patch-lighthousevalidatorsvoting_pubkey).

 Below is an example of the validator_definitions.yml with validator specific graffitis:
 ```
 ---